 On a windless, clouded afternoon at the end of May,

-I’m greeted at the entrance by one of my favourite native birds,
+I’m greeted at the start of my walk by one of my favourite native birds,

 Its laughter echoes through the scrub for the first ten minutes of my walk.